Last Updated on by

 1. Budget Friendly Bathroom Countertops

 Marble is one of those countertop materials that people dream of.
 But marble is expensive, because it is hard to find in large slabs that can be used to cut out an entire counter top.
 If you’re open to the idea, you can use several mid-size marble tiles and set them flush together.
 This will give you a tiled marble counter top perfectly fitted to your bathroom vanity that will only be a fraction of the cost of a solid marble slab.
-You may also consider using “cultured” marble.
+You may also consider using quartz countertops or “cultured” marble.
 Cultured marble is a sort of processed stone that is melded into a single slab using a bonding component that gives your counter top a sleek, uninterrupted, one-piece look that is so desirable.
 Another great option for the frugal remodeler is butcher block counter tops.
 Although the maintenance requirements for these are a little more taxing than many other counters, it looks amazing and is super affordable!
 If you’re looking for some more budget friendly counter top ideas, check out this great article that will help save you time and maybe some money!
+You may also visit the site of Granite Transformations to find more options on luxurious countertops for your bathroom or kitchen.

 2. Save on Flooring